LumoSQL/lumosql/README.md

 The not-forking tool will advise you with an error message if you ask for sources that require a tool or a version that is not installed.
 Here are the tool dependencies:

-* to build and benchmark just SQLite, you need to have [Fossil](https://fossil-scm.org/).
+* to build LumoSQL, you need [Fossil](https://fossil-scm.org/).
 Fossil version 2.13 or later from your distrbution, or [2.13 or 2.12.1 from the Fossil download page](https://fossil-scm.org/home/uv/download.html).
-You may want to [build trunk yourself](https://fossil-scm.org/home/doc/trunk/www/build.wiki), since it is very quick and easy even compared to LumoSQL.
+You may want to [build trunk yourself](https://fossil-scm.org/home/doc/trunk/www/build.wiki), since it is quick and easy even compared to LumoSQL.
+Soon Fossil will be all you need, when the not-forking Fossil module is complete.
+* to build and benchmark just SQLite, you currently need to have git. version 2.22 or later.
+Git usually works, but can be fragile when pulling updated copies.
+If git updates fail, you can delete ~/.cache/LumoSQL/not-fork.
+Git users quite often need to delete their checked-out repository and start again, and this is the same scenario.
-* to build and benchmark any of the LMDB targets, you need to have git version 2.22 or later.
+* to build and benchmark any of the LMDB targets, you also currently need git version 2.22 or later.
 * to build and benchmark any of the Oracle Berkeley DB targets, you need either curl or wget, and GNU tar.
 Just about any version will be sufficient, even on Windows.
+Since Oracle has discontinued their port of SQLite to BDB, any further development of this port will be carried in the LumoSQL fossil tree.

+<a name="limitations-of-lumosql"></a>
+## Limitations of LumoSQL

+As of LumoSQL 0.4, there are many obvious limitations, including:

+* The tests used in benchmarking mostly come from an ancient version of SQLite's speedtest.tcl modified many times.
+Experts in SQLite and LMDB database testing should review the files in not-fork.d/sqlite3/benchmark/*test , to which DATASIZE and DEBUG have been added.
+* Neither LMDB nor BDB backends ship with latest SQLite builds.
+Now all the LumoSQL infrastructure exists, that is a smaller, more maintainable and repeatable task.
+But it is not done yet.
+  There are some generic problems to be solved in the process, such as the optimal way to address keysize disparities between a KVP store provider and SQLite's internal large keysize.

 <a name="using-the-build-and-benchmark-system"></a>
 ## Using the Build and Benchmark System